XieDavide/CreditScoring-Default-Probability-Prediction/README.md

 For each test input you will have to predict the probability of financial distress in the next two years.<br/>
 The metric with which we will evaluate your predictions is AUC

-# Notes
+# Notes🙋🏻‍♂️
 -- Follow the Jupyter Notebook called [project_code](https://github.com/XieDavide/CreditScoring-Default-Probability-Prediction/blob/main/project_code.ipynb) (and pip install certain libraries if needed) <br/>
--- The final production consists of a 5-page [report]() and analysis of the problem, the approach to it, and the model and its performance. <br/>
+-- The final production consists of a 5-page [report](https://github.com/XieDavide/CreditScoring-Default-Probability-Prediction/blob/main/ML_report.pdf) and analysis of the problem, the approach to it, and the model and its performance. <br/>